purrbot-site/Docs/docs/en/legal/bot.md

 No other information outside of the above mentioned one will be stored.

 ### Updating Data

-The data may be updated when using specific commands.
+The data may be updated when using specific features of the bot.
-Updating data will require the input of an end user, and data that can be seen as sensitive, such as content of a message, may need to be stored when using certain commands.
+Such updates of data often requires the input of a user, including data that can be seen as identifiable and sensitive, such as text messages.
+This data is only kept in the database and only used for its intended purpose.

-No other actions may update the stored information at any given time.

 ### Temporarely stored Information

-The Bot may keep the stored information in an internal cacheing mechanic for a certain amount of time.
+The Bot may keep the stored information in an internal cacheing mechanic for a certain amount of time to reduce requests to its database.
-After this time period, the cached information will be dropped and only be re-added when required.
+After a specified time period will the cached data be discared and only re-aquired when needed.

 Data may be dropped from cache pre-maturely through actions such as removing the bot from the Server.

 ### Removal of Data

 #### Automatic removal

 Stored Data can be removed automatically through means of removing the bot from a Server.
-This can be achieved by either kicking or banning the bot from the server.
-Re-inviting the bot will add the same default values, as mentioned above, back to the bot's database.
+This can be achieved by using the moderation features provided by Discord.
+Re-adding the bot back to the server will store data again, as described in the [Stored Information](#stored-information) section of this policy.

 #### Manual removal

 Manual removal of the data can be requested through email at support@purrbot.site.
 For security reasons will we ask you to provide us with proof of ownership of the server, that you wish the data to be removed of.
 Only a server owner may request manual removal of data and requesting it will result in the bot being removed from the server, if still present on it.

-!!! info "Technical limitations"
-    The automatic removal of data has certain limitations that we cannot fix or avoid.
-    Limitations include, but aren't limited to, downtime of the bot due to maintenance or technical issues at our hosting provider or Discord Inc.

-    In such events can you request [manual removal](#manual-removal) through email under the above mentioned conditions.